Private tuition aid bill on way Reynolds’ desk

 “Where’s the voice of rural education leaders in this discussion?”
 Wahls asked during debate.
 “This bill is Robin Hood in reverse.”

-Sen. Amy Sinclair, a Republican from Allerton who chairs the Senate’s education committee, pushed back against Democrats’ arguments and insisted the legislation will not harm public schools, whether urban or rural.
+Sen. Amy Sinclair, R-Allerton who chairs the Senate’s education committee, pushed back against Democrats’ arguments and insisted the legislation will not harm public schools, whether urban or rural.
 She also said the new $345 million annual program will not stress future state budgets.

 “This is not an attack on teachers or public schools.
 This is not an attack on public education,” Sinclair said during Senate debate.
 “This bill is about rights, parental rights and choice in education. … We empower the parents to make the educational choice that best suits their child.”